Hyrasso/jit-lang/readme.md

-    what are references, why are they needed references are only allowed to immutable data? when mutating something its necessary to take ownership? how are they 'freed', if they are the memory behind
+    what are references, why are they needed references are only allowed to immutable data? when mutating something its necessary to take ownership? how are they 'freed', if they are the memory behind Do not use [] for references, as we the semantics should be clearly seperated from arrays ones. & or * are fine if a specific operator is needed.
     - Using a garbage collector / reference counting?
     - Manually?